Spain king’s brother-in-law loses graft appeal, faces jail | Malay Mail

 Urdangarin and Cristina have been excluded from all of the royal family’s official public appearances since late 2011.

-Urdangarin claimed he never made any decisions without the royal family’s knowledge.
+Urdangarin claims he never made any decisions without the royal family’s knowledge.

 Cristina herself was also tried on charges that she helped her husband evade taxes, but the 52-year-old princess was acquitted.